 Housing Association tenants have the right to purchase their home through the Right to Acquire, conditions apply – you will have to have been a public sector tenant for five years or more and your home must have been built or bought by a housing association with public funds from 1 April 1997 onwards or transferred from a local council to a housing association after 1 April 1997.

 Where council tenants (RTB) and tenants of non-charitable Housing Associations (PRTB) have the right to purchase their current home at a discount price.
+The government are also piloting RTB for housing association tenants in some regions through 'extended' Right to Buy.

 Service charge: Charge paid to landlords or, in the case of leaseholders to the owner of the freehold, in exchange for maintaining communal areas of a development.

-Shared ownership: The main low cost home ownership scheme of the last 30 years.
+Shared Ownership: The main low cost home ownership scheme of the last 35 years.
 Home buyers part buy, part rent a home from a housing association (Registered Provider).
 Because you only pay a deposit on the share you buy, Shared Ownership lowers the first rung of the housing ladder, monthly housing costs will also usually be lower than privately renting a similar home or buying it outright.

 Specialist Financial Advisor (SFA)